Questions and answers about the offer to Banco Sabadell shareholders

 - BBVA is committed to ensuring that no one is denied access to financial services.

-- Of the remedies BBVA has presented the CNMC, several are related to financial inclusion.
+- Of the remedies BBVA has agreed with the CNMC, several are actually related to financial inclusion, territorial cohesion and the protection of vulnerable customers.
 For a three-year period, BBVA has committed to:

-- Not closing branches where there is no other branch (of BBVA or Banco Sabadell) within a radius of at least 300 meters.
+- Not closing branches where there is no other nearby branch (BBVA or Banco Sabadell) within a radius of at least 300 meters.

-- Not leaving behind any municipality (or replacing a branch with an agent, mobile bank or other means) where there are fewer than three competitors¹².
-Customers in these municipalities will be offered the Correos Cash service twice a month, at no cost.
+- Not leaving behind any municipality (nor substituting via an agent, a mobile bank or other means) in which there are fewer than three competitors (49 municipalities).

-- Maintaining teller services with the same business hours as Banco Sabadell’s offices in these municipalities.
+- Maintaining teller services with the same business hours at all BBVA and Banco Sabadell branches.

-- Creating an account for vulnerable customers, with no opening, administration or maintenance fees, a free debit card and free, unlimited domestic transfers on digital channels, among other conditions.
+- Creating an account for vulnerable customers, with no opening, administration and maintenance fees; a free debit card and free, unlimited domestic transfers through digital channels, and no fees in currency transfers, among other terms and conditions.

 - BBVA is fully committed and deeply rooted in the regions within its footprint, especially those where Banco Sabadell is most strongly present: Catalonia and the Valencian Community.
 These are key markets where BBVA is set to step up its support for business, arts and culture, science and the wider community through its own banking activities and through its non-profit foundations.